SafeFlow: Safe Robot Motion Planning with Flow Matching via Control Barrier Functions: Safe Flow Matching

-Same as the seriaro in the unified contracts, we incorporate a minimal regularization term $\bm{u}_t$ into the flow matching process while ensuring safety under composite constraints.
-For SafeFM under Composite Constraints, the QP problem is formulated to determine $\bm{u}_t$ for any $t \in [0,1)$ as
+Same as the scenario in the unified contracts, we incorporate a minimal regularization term $\bm{u}_t$ into the flow matching process while ensuring safety under composite constraints.
+For SafeFlow under composite constraints, the QP problem is formulated to determine $\bm{u}_t$ for any $t \in [0,1)$ as